davecb/Play-it-Again-Sam/cmd/runLoadTest/runLoadTest.md

    This option set the maximum load in transactions per second (requests and responses per second)
    If it is used alone, the test will run at that
    TPS until done.
-This is for the classic long-term run test.
+This is for a classic long-term stress test.

 -progress int
 * progress rate, in TPS steps
   If this option is used, the load will be progressively increased by this amount, until it reaches the tps target.
-As noted above `-tps 50 -progression 10` will start with a load of 10 TPS, then 20, 30, 40 and 50.
+As above, `-tps 50 -progression 10` will start with a load of 10 TPS, then 20, 30, 40 and 50.
   This is used to find the performance at increasing load and find the inflection point in the "_/" hockey-stick